Murder of Arthur Labinjo-Hughes: Background

 Arthur Labinjo-Hughes was the son of Olivia Labinjo-Halcrow and Thomas Hughes.
 The two separated shortly before his second birthday.
-Both Arthur's parents shared custody of him whilst he lived with his mother.
+Both Arthur's parents shared custody of him while he lived with his mother.
 In February 2019, Labinjo-Halcrow stabbed her new partner, Gary Cunningham, to death after a period of mutual domestic violence.
 This led to Thomas Hughes becoming Arthur's sole carer.
 Arthur changed schools to Dickens Heath Community Primary School and moved into an annex behind his paternal grandparents' home, with his father.
 According to his grandmother, Arthur was initially 'nervous' but quickly became a 'happy, well-rounded child'.

 In August 2019, Thomas Hughes met Emma Tustin on the dating website Plenty of Fish.
 Thomas Hughes introduced his son to Tustin early on in the relationship and she later stated that she and Arthur were 'friends straight away'.
 As Arthur returned to school after the summer holidays, a teaching assistant stated that she had 'no concerns' about his wellbeing.
 However, the child's uncle noted that Thomas Hughes seemed to be becoming stricter with the boy, and Arthur appeared to be more fearful of getting into trouble.
 An official at Arthur's school noted that the child became less happy as autumn progressed.
 She organised a meeting with Arthur's father and grandmother about her concerns that the boy was developing an obsession with topics such as guns, death and the news, along with fears about being separated from or killed by his father.
 There was also an incident during a School Nativity play where Arthur became upset when a baby doll was removed from its crib.

 In early 2020, Thomas Hughes took his son to multiple medical appointments but the boy was not diagnosed with any mental health problems.
 Meanwhile, the COVID-19 pandemic led to the closure of all schools in the UK and a national lockdown by the end of March 2020.
 At the beginning of the lockdown, Arthur and his father were staying in Tustin's home.
-Though Thomas Hughes's mother asked that he and Arthur come to her house, he refused, instead deciding to move in with Tustin's at her home in Solihull for the duration of the lockdown.
+Though Thomas Hughes' mother asked that he and Arthur come to her house, he refused, instead deciding to move in with Tustin at her home in Solihull for the duration of the lockdown.